 Those who have a steady income and meet lender guidelines can make their purchase move sooner rather than later.
 This does not mean you lack sympathy for the hardships of others.
 It is more a recognition that the present situation favors action over hesitation.

-These rates are quite a bit higher than they were last year.
+These rates are quite a bit lower than they were last year.
+And experts agree that rates may end off 2026 slightly lower than where they are now.

 Buyers do not just pay for a house; they pay for the money to pay for a house.
 You owe it to yourself to minimize this expense by securing the lowest rate possible.